jsperrier1/openapv_tmv/readme/apv_isobmff.md

 ### Description

-The box with APVCodecConfigurationBox shall contains APVDecoderConfigurationRecord as defined in {{APVDecoderConfigurationRecord}}
+The box with APVCodecConfigurationBox shall contain an APVDecoderConfigurationRecord as defined in {{APVDecoderConfigurationRecord}}

 ### Syntax